-The modern Prancing Horse began its life in 1939 when Enzo Ferrari started a racing team under Alfa Romeo called Scuderia Ferrari; after World War II, Enzo struck out on his own to built vehicles under the Ferrari name.
+The modern Prancing Horse began its life in 1939 when Enzo Ferrari started a racing team under Alfa Romeo called Scuderia Ferrari; after World War II, Enzo struck out on his own to build vehicles under the Ferrari name.
 The first Ferrari-badged car was produced in 1947.

 Ferrari remained a private company until 1960, when the company went public under the name SEFAC S.p.A., or Società Esercizio Fabbriche Automobili e Corse.
 Not long after, Fiat took a stake in the company and increased investment dramatically.

 No, but Fiat once had a major stake in Ferrari.
-There was a time when Fiat S.p.A.
-(Fabbrica Automobili Torino, or Italian Automobile Factory of Turin).
-Fiat became a 50% shareholder in Ferrari in 1969.
-While Fiat expanded its ownership of Ferrari to 90% 1988, it never had full ownership of the company.
+Fiat S.p.A.
+(Fabbrica Automobili Torino, or Italian Automobile Factory of Turin) became a 50% shareholder in Ferrari in 1969.
+While Fiat expanded its ownership of Ferrari to 90% 1988 (with Enzo Ferrari holding the remaining 10%), it never had full ownership of the company.
 This arrangement lasted until 2014, when Fiat Chrysler Automobiles N.V. announced that it would separate Ferrari S.p.A. from FCA.
 This separation began to take formal effect in October 2015, and was completed in January 2016.

 Despite the changes in ownership over the years, where Ferraris are made remains the same: Maranello, Italy.
 Ferrari has never lost sight of what makes the brand distinct: expertly engineered, precision-crafted, world-class supercars.